KyleAMathews/blog/src/pages/2023-12-13--build-notes-ai-powered-youtube-summarizer/index.md

 My wife and I have been working on a side project for a while — an AI-powered tool that summarizes YouTube videos.

-This tool was highly inspired by [https://www.summarize.tech/](https://www.summarize.tech/) — which I used a lot before building my own — so thanks NAME
+This tool was highly inspired by [https://www.summarize.tech/](https://www.summarize.tech/) — which I used a lot before building my own — so thanks Pete Hunt!

-There’s a lot of videos you might want to read a quick summary as either that’s the extent of your interest or to see if the video is interesting.
-Skimming through a video is hard while skimming a video summary is fast
+I'm much more of a reader than video watcher so tools like this are perfect when I run across an interesting looking YouTube video.
+I might still end up watching but the video summary at least quickly satisfies my curiousity.

 ![Screenshot of the Samurize app](./screenshot.png)

-We were also looking for a fun side project while my wife did her job hunt and partly as an excuse to build something with LLMs and Local-First tools (ElectricSQL in this case).
+This was also an excuse to build something with LLMs and Local-First tools ([ElectricSQL](https://electric-sql.com/) in this case).
 If you’re new to [Local-First — check out my explainer post from a few months ago](https://bricolage.io/some-notes-on-local-first-development/).

-Check it out at [https://samurize.shannonsoper.com](https://samurize.shannonsoper.com) and then read on for some build notes.
+Check it out at [https://samurize.shannon-soper.com](samurize.shannon-soper.com) and then read on for some build notes.

 ### Table of Contents